-- A. Date: Solomon's reign lasted 40 years (971-931 BC) and he probably wrote this song early in life, whether the 60 queens and 80 concubines (6:8) are his own or are just a hypothetical figure.
-Critics who deny Solomon as author date the work much later even into the fourth century BC. - B. Recipients: One scholar identifies the lavishness in the book (e.g., 3:6-11) with "the pomp and circumstances of the Persian Empire and the luxurious palaces of the Great King at Susa (Shushan) and Persepolis" (H. J. Schonfield, The Song of Songs [New York, 1959], 75-83; cited by LaSor, 603).
-However, a setting in Israel pervades the work and, given its early date, it is undoubtedly for Hebrews (though rabbis would not let men read it until age thirty!).
+- A. Date: Solomon's reign lasted 40 years (971-931 BC), and he probably wrote this song early in life, whether the 60 queens and 80 concubines (6:8) are his own or are just a hypothetical figure.
+Critics who deny Solomon as author date the work much later, even into the fourth century BC. - B. Recipients: One scholar identifies the lavishness in the book (e.g., 3:6-11) with "the pomp and circumstances of the Persian Empire and the luxurious palaces of the Great King at Susa (Shushan) and Persepolis" (H. J. Schonfield, The Song of Songs [New York, 1959], 75-83; cited by LaSor, 603).
+However, a setting in Israel pervades the work, and given its early date, it is undoubtedly intended for Hebrews (though rabbis would not permit men to read it until they were thirty years old).

 C. Occasion: One minority view sees three characters in view where Solomon tries to use his kingly splendor to woo the Shulammite away from her true shepherd-lover (cf. Ewald; Driver; Ginsberg; Archer, Encyclopedia of Bible Difficulties, 262; John Phillips, Exploring the Scriptures [Chicago: Moody, 1965], 116).
 Although he wants her to become one of his wives, she successfully resists him and is reunited with her true love at the end.
-However, this view sees 4:1-6 as spoken by Solomon while 4:7-15 as said by the shepherd-an unlikely distinction.
+However, this view sees 4:1-6 as spoken by Solomon, while 4:7-15 is attributed to the shepherd-an unlikely distinction.
 Besides, Solomon had flocks (Eccles.
 2:7).

 A two-speaker view seems better.
-The key to the story line may be in 8:11-12 where it mentions Solomon's vineyard in Baal Hamon (location unknown).
-If this city is near the city of Shunem (cf. Abishag the Shunammite, 1 Kings 1:3, 15) and this is the same place from which the Shulammite (6:13) comes then it may be the same garden in which she worked.
+The key to the storyline may lie in 8:11-12, where it mentions Solomon's vineyard in Baal Hamon (the location is unknown).
+If this city is near the city of Shunem (cf. Abishag the Shunammite, 1 Kings 1:3, 15) and this is the same place from which the Shulammite (6:13) comes, then it may be the same garden in which she worked.
 (Possibly Shulammite is the same as Shunammite.)
-H. A. Ironside interprets the story as one of a poor family in Ephraim in which exists a girl who is a sort of a Cinderella.
+H. A. Ironside interprets the story as one of a poor family in Ephraim in which exists a girl who is a sort of Cinderella.
 She is forced to work in the vineyards where she meets a young shepherd (1:5-7).
-The two fall in love but he leaves her with the promise that he will return.
-One day the electrifying word is shouted that King Solomon was coming by (3:7).
-The young woman is not interested until word reaches her that the king wants to see her.
-She is puzzled until being brought into his presence where she recognizes her young lover to be Solomon himself!
-He takes her into his palace in Jerusalem where most of the song takes place with some scenes as flashbacks.
+The two fall in love, but he leaves her with the promise that he will return.
+One day, the electrifying news is shouted that King Solomon is coming by (3:7).
+The young woman is not interested until she hears that the king wants to see her.
+She is puzzled until she is brought into his presence, where she recognizes her young lover to be Solomon himself.
+He takes her into his palace in Jerusalem, where most of the song takes place, with some scenes as flashbacks.